Sample libraries from Karoryfer

-Until now, all of our sample libraries were made because we wanted to use them for something.
+This is an early predecessor to Marie Ork.
+Before this, all of our sample libraries were made because we wanted to use them for something.
 This one, though, we made out of a mixture of curiosity and inability to resist a challenge.

-The first demo is a small bit of death metal (using our own Emilyguitar and Growlybass also) with one of the pre-drop samples placed over it, then the same phrase assembled from the phoneme samples.
+Here's a short walkthrough video showing how to assemble a phrase, then some fun with effects.
+The ending features a small bit of death metal (using our own Emilyguitar and Growlybass also) with one of the pre-drop samples placed over it, then the same phrase assembled from the phoneme samples.

 This demo is two instances of the monster dialogue mapping, one run through effects.
 Then we just mashed on MIDI keys semi-randomly, added some pitch bend wheel, added reverb, and here you are - two goblins arguing in a cave.